RajaRakoto/plum/README.md

 grunt --gruntfile sass-eo-cli.js
 ```

-- For example, you can run the command below to `"watch"` changes to the `.scss files`:
+- For example, you can run the command below to observe changes into `.scss files`:

 ```bash
 grunt --gruntfile sass-eo-cli.js watch-sass